joris-gentinetta/biomech_PCP/README.md

 - `--plane_frames_start`, `--plane_frames_end`: These arguments are optional with default values of 0 and 20 respectively.
 They define the range of frames that are used to get the arm lengths in the 0 plane.

+- `--video_start`, `--video_end`: This argument is optional with a default value of -1.
+It specifies the end frame of the video, used to produce "cropped_" files

 - `--process`: This argument is optional.
 If used, the script will process the video.
 If not used, the script will only display the video and a sample of hand ROIs.